saikrishnags05/Project-for-Data-to-Decisions/Final/Readme.md

 ## Data Cleaning Documentation

 Each of us worked on the data cleaning documentation for our research question.
 Sai worked on the first question, Chad the second, and Rhonda on the third.
-Rhond proofread.
+Rhonda proofread.

 ## R Script

-Chad, Sai and Rhonda each contributed to the project plan.
+Chad, Sai, and Rhonda each contributed to the project plan.
 Sai worked on Research Question 1 Chad worked on Research Question 2 Rhonda worked on Research Question 3 Chad proofread

-The entire group is performing data exploration concerning location and its relationship to other columns, such as the onboarding duration, ethnicity, program name, and job title.
-Given this general direction of interest, each of us explored a related research question.
+The entire group is performing data exploration concerning the location and its relationship to other columns, such as the onboarding duration, ethnicity, program name, and job title.
+Given this general direction of interest, we explored a related research question.
 Fortunately, based on the data exploration documentation, we are updating the direction of our research.
 Specifically, how does onboarding duration change when enhanced by interesting findings concerning ethnicity, program name, and job title.
 Part of the progress demonstrated by this assignment intertwines these aspects.

 ## R Plots

-Chad, Sai and Rhonda each contributed to the project plan.
+Chad, Sai, and Rhonda each contributed to the project plan.
 Sai worked on Research Question 1 Chad worked on Research Question 2 Rhonda worked on Research Question 3 Rhonda proofread

-Each person went ahead and readdressed their research question from the initial “Research Questions” assignment.
-Secondly, each person chose a particularly informative plot that best-fit or best-explained the exploration and analysis of their research question.
-Thirdly, each person provided their own explanation of their plot in one or two paragraphs.
+Each person went ahead and readdressed their research question from the initial "Research Questions" assignment.
+Secondly, each person chose a particularly informative plot that best fit or explained the exploration and analysis of their research question.
+Thirdly, each person explained their plot in one or two paragraphs.
 Chad combined the work of all three team persons and also performed the proofreading.

 ## Project Presentation